 Moraine Lake Lodge

-Moraine Lake Lodge may be set in the most scenic setting for a lodge in the entire world on the shores of Moraine Lake.
+Moraine Lake Lodge may be the most scenic lodge in the world, set on the shores of Moraine Lake.
 It’s an incredible location for a lodge that delivers high service levels.
-Rooms are a series of cabins spread across grounds set along the Lake.
+Rooms are a series of cabins spread across grounds set along the famous lake.

 Mountaineer Lodge